Ellypham92/predict-stock-price-using-scraped-data/README.md

 AUC does not improve, so ANN is not our choice.

 ###  Conclusion
-Based on the AUC value, the winner here is Random Forest and Gradient Boosting Ensemble with AUC of 0.53. <br>
+Based on the AUC value, the winners are:
+- Random Forest
+- Gradient Boosting Ensemble
 <br>
-The factors that have higher impact on the stock price prediction are Price Range, Moving Average 7, Price Direction, Volume, and lastly Moving Average 3. <br>
+The factors that have higher impact on the stock price prediction are:
+- Price Range
+- Moving Average 7
+- Price Direction
+- Volume
+- Moving Average 3. <br>

 ![Screen Shot 2022-08-31 at 2 06 07 AM](https://user-images.githubusercontent.com/64395120/187614991-380be9d0-1b2c-492b-a025-c0549bbf8f93.png)